 What does a normal day look like for you on

 Usually, starting work sometime around 6 AM depending on how early the guests have breakfast.

 I do breakfast, then into crew lunch and into guest lunch into crew dinner into guest dinner in to clean up into 1 AM bedtime.
-In between using your time as wisely as possible preparing organizing and cleaning.
+In between use your time as wisely as possible preparing organizing and cleaning.

 What would you say is the most exciting thing about being a chef in the super yachting industry?

 I would say the most exciting thing is getting to go to all these amazing places some of which I didn’t even know existed.
-Also meeting the guests and find out their likes and dislikes and coming up with new menu items to make them happy.
+Also meeting the guests and finding out their likes and dislikes and coming up with new menu items to make them happy.

 What has been the most challenging thing you have overcome in your yachting career?